ergo-dubito/dotfiles-17/README.markdown

 gitconfig:

 ~/.gitconfig_local will be included in gitconfig if it exists.
-This is where you can put personal settings that should not be committed to a public gitconfig, if other people will be using it (such as this one).
+This is where you can put personal settings that should not be committed to a public gitconfig (such as this one).
 For instance:

 ```
 [user]